 Grand Ridge is a tiny village located in the state of Illinois.
-With a population of 507 people and just one neighborhood, Grand Ridge is the 746th largest community in Illinois.
-Grand Ridge has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.
+With a population of 510 people and just one neighborhood, Grand Ridge is the 746th largest community in Illinois.
+Grand Ridge has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

-In terms of college education, Grand Ridge is nearly on par with the US average for all cities of 21.84%: 20.40% of adults 25 and older in Grand Ridge have a bachelor's degree or advanced degree.
+The education level of Grand Ridge citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+18.51% of adults 25 and older in Grand Ridge have a college degree.

 The people who call Grand Ridge home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Grand Ridge residents report their race to be White, followed by Asian.
-Important ancestries of people in Grand Ridge include German, Irish, English, Italian, and Slovak.
+Important ancestries of people in Grand Ridge include German, Irish, Italian, English, and Polish.

 The most common language spoken in Grand Ridge is English.
 Other important languages spoken here include Italian and Polish.